ybyzek/theniledev-examples/js/events/deploy-webapp-with-pulumi/README.md

 ```

 3. Create an organization in your workspace named "sac-norad".
-4. Create an SkyNet instance in your organization, with a simple greeting:
+4. Create a "SkyNet" instance in your organization, with a value that matches
+   the schema defined earlier:

 ```json
 {